tidwall/summitdb/README.md

 - JSON documents
 - Spatial indexing

-SummitDB is a NoSQL solution that is somewhere between Redis and MongoDB, with ACID and high-availablity built in.
+SummitDB is a NoSQL solution that is somewhere between Redis and MongoDB, with ACID and high-availablity.

 ## Getting started